adamsjoe/lumiradx_tech_test/README.md

 _Body_

-The body is empty as everything is done is the request url.
+The body is empty as everything is done is the request URL.

 _Tests_